In This Article

-What States Recognize Alienation of Affection?
+What is Alienation of Affection?

-If you live in Hawaii, Illinois, Mississippi, New Mexico, North Carolina, South Dakota, or Utah, you have a legal recourse should someone intrude into your marriage by having an affair with your spouse.
+If you live in Hawaii, Illinois, Mississippi, New Mexico, North Carolina, South Dakota, or Utah, you have legal recourse should someone intrude into your marriage by having an affair with your spouse.

-The rest of the country has struck down their laws related to adultery.
+The rest of the country has struck down its laws related to adultery.
 Today, laws give people more freedom in order to keep up with the times, especially with the advent of open and polyamorous relationships.
 It also avoids the most vindictive types of lawsuits, which can be difficult to prosecute and costs taxpayers a considerable amount of money.

-What Do You Need to Prove?
+What You Need to Prove

 - Your marriage was happy and that love existed between you and your spouse.

 - The third party’s intentions were to destroy the marriage and the love between you and your spouse.

 Unless money is no object or you stand to recover a substantial amount in damages, suing for alienation of affection is not worth the time and effort.
 You are already dealing with a spouse who cheated, the emotional fallout of that fact, and possibly the legal and emotional process of divorce.
 Your plate is pretty full already, and a separate lawsuit could be the straw that broke the camel's back.
 Don't overwhelm yourself to get back at your spouse.